Erin

 Education History

-Role Organization Member American Counseling Assoication Member National Board of Certified Counselor Member American School Counselor Association Member WV Counseling Association Member WV School Counselor Association Member Association for Counselor Education and Supervision Presentations
+Role Organization Member American Counseling Assoication Member National Board of Certified Counselor Member American School Counselor Association Member WV Counseling Association Member Association for Counselor Education and Supervision Presentations

 Title Location Date WV School Counselor Association Conference West Virginia 3/2024 American Counseling Association Conference Toronto, Canada 3/2023 WV Counselor Association Conference West Virginia 3/2023 Hawaii International Conference on Education Waikiki, Hawaii 1/2025 Community Involvement